How Long Does Molly Last? How Long Does MDNA Last? How Long Does Ecstacy Last?

-A user who has multiple addictions may also have a more intense and complicated withdrawal, and a user who has co-occurring mental health disorders may also experience additional challenges.
+A user with multiple addictions may also have a more intense and complicated withdrawal, and a user with co-occurring mental health disorders may also experience additional challenges.

-Withdrawal from molly can produce serious psychological symptoms and some users may experience physical discomfort.
+Withdrawal from molly can produce severe psychological symptoms.
+Some users may experience physical discomfort.
 However, the physical effects are typically mild and not life-threatening.
-Molly withdrawal symptoms may include:
+Molly’s withdrawal symptoms may include the following:

 - Difficulty concentrating